seanyeo300/Slow-Learner-with-Incremental-Transfer-Learning/README.md

 <h2>Description</h2>

 This project consists of a simple approach to incorporating external datasets into pre-trained models.
-The approach was adapted from the continual learning approach by [Zhang et al.](https://arxiv.org/abs/2303.05118) In this adaptation, the use of transfer learning bypasses the need for classifier alignment due to the re-initialization of the classification head.
-The model backbone uses the Patchout faSt Spectrogram Transformer ([PaSST](https://arxiv.org/abs/2110.05069)) model pre-trained with AudioSet.
+The approach was adapted from the continual learning approach by [Zhang et al.](https://arxiv.org/abs/2303.05118) [1].
+In this adaptation, the use of transfer learning bypasses the need for classifier alignment due to the re-initialization of the classification head.
+The model backbone uses the Patchout faSt Spectrogram Transformer ([PaSST](https://arxiv.org/abs/2110.05069)) [2] model pre-trained with AudioSet [3].
 <br/>

-The external dataset used is the [CochlScene](https://arxiv.org/abs/2211.02289) dataset, an acoustic scene classification dataset obtained via crowdsourcing in South Korea.
+The external dataset used is the [CochlScene](https://arxiv.org/abs/2211.02289) [4] dataset, an acoustic scene classification dataset obtained via crowdsourcing in South Korea.
 The final task dataset is the TAU 2022 urban acoustic scenes mobile development dataset, which has been a mainstay in the DCASE Task 1 challenges since 2022.

 <br />